socratat-b/IPOPHIL/src/components/custom/common/add-document/README.md

 ### 5. **Styling and Theming**

 The component leverages the `@/components/ui` library for styling, ensuring a consistent look and feel across your application.
 You can easily customize the appearance by modifying the `variant` and `className` props.

-## Conclusion

-The `AddDocument` component is a robust and flexible solution for managing document creation, receiving, and releasing.
-By following the provided examples and good practices, even developers with limited experience can effectively integrate and customize this component to meet their application's needs.